• Home

 But if you catch it early and with proper treatment (and a bit of luck), your fish will beat columnaris for good.

-A sad fact of columnaris is that even if you do everything correctly, your fish still might not make it – perhaps you caught it too late, or it’s a fast strain.
+A sad fact of columnaris is that even if you do everything correctly, your betta fish still might not make it – perhaps you caught it too late, or it’s a fast strain.

 If your fish doesn’t make it, don’t beat yourself up.
 Go through our preventative steps so that you don’t face the same problem in the future.